jsnarvasa/jsnarvasa.com/readme.md

 4. Create link file of nginx entry in sites-enabled directory
 5. Run "sudo systemctl start jsnarvasa.service"
 6. May need to restart nginx "sudo systemctl restart nginx" or just reload

+# Inserting Area Boundary static data in MySQL database
+1. Update geo-countries_zip geojson file to be a .py file and create a dictionary variable that countains the whole file
+2. run geojson_sql_constructor.
+This will create a boundaries.sql file
+3. Run mysql -f -uroot -p'<password>' CornAndCheese < boundaries.sql to upload boundaries data, while forcing write since some entries may violate unique constraints